Spurs vs. Timberwolves odds, prediction, time: 2026 NBA playoff picks, Game 6 best bets from proven model

 How to make Spurs vs. Timberwolves picks

-After simulating each possession of Spurs vs. Timberwolves 10,000 times, the model also says one side of the spread hits nearly 60% of the time.
+After simulating each possession of Spurs vs. Timberwolves 10,000 times, the model also says one side of the spread hits more than 60% of the time.
 You can head to SportsLine to see the model's NBA picks.